TaylorMonacelli/openunison.github.io/docs/deployauth.md

 **Install the operator**

 Next, install the operator.
-The operator is responsble for generating OpenUnison's configuration and consolidating certificates and keys into a central keystore used by OpenUnison.
+The operator is responsible for generating OpenUnison's configuration and consolidating certificates and keys into a central keystore used by OpenUnison.
 You can [customize the operator's chart](../documentation/operator) for your environment, but most deployments can use the defaults.

 ```
 helm install openunison tremolo/openunison-operator --namespace openunison